-- 1 Right-click the resource and select Define. - 2 Click the Security tab.
+- 1 In Class Definition, right-click the resource and select Define. - 2 Click the Security tab.

-Figure 3-22.
+Figure 9-22.
 Definition of Relationship-Security Tab

 - 3 Click + next to Groups.

 - 4 Select the group.

 - 5 Click the required transaction to toggle the access rights.
 For group access rights the group is allowed ☑ or denied □ access.

 - 6 Click OK.

-- 7 Save the project schema.
+- 7 Save the instance schema.